benjamminf/warpjs/README.md

 Performs interpolation on the current SVG, but uses a transformed version of that SVG to determine how the paths are interpolated.
 This method is used to ensure that before transformation there will be enough points to work with.
 It helps prevent cases where quality is lost by the transformer dramatically altering the coordinates.

 #### Parameters
+- `transformer` The transformation function to be used as a reference for interpolation
 - `threshold` The length in which segments will stop interpolation

 #### Returns